“My mama liked pies. We always had pies more than cake.”

 “She only put her sign out when she had the pies,” McCormick recalls.
 “We would go by and get a pie.
 I thought, ‘I’m going to get a little sign and put it in the front yard and see what happens.’ ”

-With her phone number, her business name – which stands for Martha Moren McCormick – and a picture of a classic cherry pie with a woven lattice crust, McCormick’s sign is now a Keller landmark for homemade pies of all kinds baked to order with a phone call.
+With her phone number, her business name — which stands for Martha Moren McCormick — and a picture of a classic cherry pie with a woven lattice crust, McCormick’s sign is now a neighborhood landmark for homemade pies of all kinds — meringues, classics and icebox — baked to order with a phone call.

 “My first customer was the man who printed my sign,” McCormick says.
 “I told him I make 28 different pies, but he wanted the cherry lattice pie on my sign.”

-She launched the endeavor in October of 2014.
+She launched the endeavor in October 2014.
 Her first Thanksgiving in business, McCormick had more than 50 pie orders.
-Last year at Christmas, she had 60.
-She makes pies – including cobblers, meringues, classic pies, ice box pies and five-inch mini pies she dubs “Sweetie Pies” – almost daily, reserving Saturdays for her and spending time with family as much as she can.
-Pies ranging from $8 to $20.
+Last Christmas, she had 60.

 “I always bake to order,” she says.
 “I just think that’s how it should be.
 If you want a pie, you want a pie.”

-While McCormick admits she doesn’t have a giant home, she does make good use of a compact space.
-Just more than 100 square feet, her kitchen houses two double ovens, multiple mixers, and a large dough board in the middle of it all.
+While McCormick says she doesn’t have a giant home, she does make good use of a compact space.
+Just more than 100 square feet, her kitchen houses two double ovens, multiple mixers and a large dough board in the middle of it all.

 “All of my appliances are new.
 I can bake eight pies at once if I need to,” she says.
 “I wore my other ovens out.”

-McCormick says challenges are few with the business so far, even when a large request comes in, like the order for 18 pies she received in December from a businessman giving them as gifts.
+McCormick says challenges are few, even when a large request comes in, like the order for 18 pies she received in December from a businessman giving them as gifts.